Latin alphabet

 Provençal French

-The troubadours' tongue that taught Europe to sing of courtly love.
+The tongue of troubadours that taught medieval Europe how to write love poetry.

 Origin